 Are you impacted by nasal polyps?
 If you or someone you care for has nasal polyps, you’ll want to know how to work with a doctor to find an effective treatment.

-This program will show you how to shorten the time to diagnosis, take a more active approach to manage your nasal polyps, and work with your doctor to improve treatment.
-Some of the topics that will be discussed are:
+During this one-hour program, you will learn how to take a more active approach to manage your nasal polyps and work with your doctor to improve treatment.
+The program is divided into four sessions.
+The topics include:

-- How to reduce time to diagnosis and enhance access to treatment
+- Chapter 4: Making your voice heard: Talking with your doctor to reduce time to diagnosis and improve access to treatment.

 CME Program for Health Care Professionals Who Treat Patients With Nasal Polyps

-Register now for “Moving Toward a Targeted Approach for Nasal Polyps” live program for health care professionals on Friday, July 30, at 3 p.m.
-ET.
-This CME program is hosted by AAFA, PlatformQ Health, and ImmunologyLive and will cover:
+Are you a health care professional who treats someone with nasal polyps?
+Watch now for “Moving Toward a Targeted Approach for Nasal Polyps,” an on demand program for health care professionals.
+This CME program is hosted by AAFA, PlatformQ Health, and ImmunologyLive and covers:

 - The patient burden of nasal polyps